 The board of the Center for Community Change Action (CCCA) will also begin an open search for a new President of CCCA and Vice President of CCC, keeping the current shared leadership structure in place.
 Dorian will remain as president of CCCA until a successor is named.

 “Everything I’ve done in the last 20 years has prepared me for this role,” says Warren.
 “It is an incredible honor and distinct privilege to lead one of the country’s most storied and valuable social justice organizations at this rare inflection point in our nation’s history.”

-“I have never been more proud of the work of CCC and CCCA and our extended family of allies and grassroots partners, who have risen to meet the historic challenges we face,” says Quinn Delaney, President of the CCC Board of Directors.
-“I have total confidence that CCC will thrive under the extraordinary leadership of Dorian Warren.”
+“I have never been more proud of the work of Community Change and CCCA and our extended family of allies and grassroots partners, who have risen to meet the historic challenges we face,” says Quinn Delaney, President of the Community Change Board of Directors.
+“I have total confidence that Community Change will thrive under the extraordinary leadership of Dorian Warren.”

 For the past two years, Warren has served as the Center for Community Change Action’s President and as Vice President for the Center for Community Change.
 Prior to that, he was

 CCC’s Board Chair.
 During his tenure at both organizations, Warren has led teams and moved initiatives seeking to advance racial, gender and economic justice – developing game-changing big ideas, innovating across sectors and empowering the voices of people of color and low-income communities.

 “There are no shortcuts to advancing racial, gender and economic justice in this country,” Warren says.
 “This demands we adopt a multi-faceted agenda and set of strategies that are rooted in communities of color, fusing the power of organizing, ideas and politics to fuel bold and enduring movements for change.”